bwharris1125/CS7319_Homework3/chapter_notes/fundamentals_of_architecture.md

     - cons: challenging error handling - no central monitoring/controlling, not possible to restart a business transaction (because actions are taken asynchronously)

-ERROR HANDLING: the workflow event pattern - leverages delegation, containment, and repair through the use of a workflow delegate.
+**ERROR HANDLING**: the workflow event pattern - leverages delegation, containment, and repair through the use of a workflow delegate.
 On error, the event consumer immediately delegates the error to the workflow processor and moves on.
 The workflow processor tries to figure out what is wrong with the message (rules, machine learning, ...), once the message is repaired it can be sent back to the event processor.
 In case a very problematic error a human agent can determine